top-banner-whatareprebiotics.jpg

 Different types of prebiotics

-The most common prebiotics are: Fructo-oligosaccharides (FOS) and galacto-oligosaccharides (GOS).
+The most common prebiotics are Fructo-oligosaccharides (FOS) and galacto-oligosaccharides (GOS).
 FOS can be taken from plants or synthesized, while GOS is synthetic.
 Both prebiotics have beneficial effects on human health.

-Recognising prebiotics on ingredients list
+Recognising prebiotics on the ingredients list

 Prebiotics foods

-Chances are you are already including prebiotic foods in your diet (e.g. onions).
-Well known prebiotic foods include:
+Chances are you are already including prebiotic foods in your diet.

 • Chicory root: contains almost 50% inulin.
 It is often used to relieve digestion issues.

-• Flaxseeds: full of fiber, which is 20-40% prebiotic soluble fiber.
+• Flaxseeds: full of fibre, which is 20-40% prebiotic soluble fibre.
 8

 Prebiotic supplements